wkhere/stackless/Doc/library/itertools.rst

       When no iterables are specified, returns a zero length iterator instead of raising a :exc:`TypeError` exception.

-   Note, the left-to-right evaluation order of the iterables is guaranteed.
+   The left-to-right evaluation order of the iterables is guaranteed.
 This makes possible an idiom for clustering a data series into n-length groups using ``izip(*[iter(s)]*n)``.
-For data that doesn't fit n-length groups exactly, the last tuple can be pre-padded with fill values using ``izip(*[chain(s, [None]*(n-1))]*n)``.

-   Note, when :func:`izip` is used with unequal length inputs, subsequent iteration over the longer iterables cannot reliably be continued after :func:`izip` terminates.
-Potentially, up to one entry will be missing from each of the left-over iterables.
-This occurs because a value is fetched from each iterator in turn, but the process ends when one of the iterators terminates.
-This leaves the last fetched values in limbo (they cannot be returned in a final, incomplete tuple and they are cannot be pushed back into the iterator for retrieval with ``it.next()``).
-In general, :func:`izip` should only be used with unequal length inputs when you don't care about trailing, unmatched values from the longer iterables.
+   :func:`izip` should only be used with unequal length inputs when you don't care about trailing, unmatched values from the longer iterables.
+If those values are important, use :func:`izip_longest` instead.

 .. function:: izip_longest(*iterables[, fillvalue])